bhrateshd/bhrateshd/README.md

 ### 🌱 I'm currently learning

-- Infrastructure as Code with CDK, CDKTF, and Pulumi
+- Infrastructure as Code with CDK, CDKTF

 ### 👯 I'm looking to collaborate on